AMERICAN RABBIT HOUND ASSOCIATION

 1.

-judge can identify each hound without the handlers having to report to the
+that the judge can identify each hound without the handlers having to report

 2.